rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ## Truffle config with local and testnet RSK networks

-This is the final `truffle-config.js` file with both networks configurations:
+This is the final `truffle-config.js` file with configurations for both networks:

 ```javascript
 const HDWalletProvider = require('@truffle/hdwallet-provider');